 What do I need to know?

 The first few relaxing minutes of the class are very important so please try to arrive a 5−10 minutes earlier so that you can benefit from this.
-If you are held up for some reason, it is worth noting that the next best time to come into class, if you miss the start, is 10 minutes after the start time, when the initial quiet relaxation time is at an end and warm-ups begin.

 Please bring a yoga mat and two blocks if you have them.
-I can also source new mats, blocks, etc. if you should decide to continue and it helps to have these things for home practice.

 In general, yoga is suitable for all ages and abilities and can be adapted for most physical conditions.
 However, it is important to let me know of any health problems.
 This includes any major difficulties in the past, if you are currently dealing with the medical profession, or if you are on any medication.
 Health problems might include: